A note on the $(\infty,n)$-category of cobordisms: Symmetric monoidal (infty,n) -categories

-A higher category, say, an $n$-category for $n\geq0$, has not only objects and (1-)morphisms, but also $k$-morphisms between $(k-1)$-morphisms for $1\leq k\leq n$.
+A higher category, or $n$-category for $n\geq0$, has not only objects and (1-)morphisms, but also $k$-morphisms between $(k-1)$-morphisms for $1\leq k\leq n$.
 Strict higher categories can be rigorously defined, however, most higher categories which occur in nature are not strict.
-Thus, we need to weaken some axioms and coherence between the weakenings become rather involved to formulate explicitly.
-Things turn out to become somewhat easier when using a geometric definition, in particular when furthermore allowing to have $k$-morphisms for all $k\geq 1$, which for $k\geq n$ are invertible.
+Thus, we need to weaken some axioms and coherences between the weakenings become rather involved to formulate explicitly.
+Things turn out to become somewhat easier when using a geometric definition, in particular when furthermore allowing $k$-morphisms for all $k\geq 1$, which for $k\geq n$ are invertible.
 Such a higher category is called an $(\infty,n)$-category.
-There are several models for such $(\infty,n)$-categories, e.g.~Segal $n$-categories (cf.~\cite{HirschowitzSimpson}), $\Theta_n$-spaces (cf.~\cite{Re2}), and complete $n$-fold Segal spaces, which all are equivalent in an appropriate sense (cf.~\cite{Toen05, BarwickSP}).
+There are several models for such $(\infty,n)$-categories, e.g.~Segal $n$-categories (cf.~\cite{HirschowitzSimpson}), $\Theta_n$-spaces (cf.~\cite{Re2}), and complete $n$-fold Segal spaces (cf.~\cite{BarwickCSS}), which all are equivalent in an appropriate sense (cf.~\cite{Toen05, BarwickSP}).
 For our purposes, the latter model turns out to be well-suited and in this Part we recall some basic facts about complete $n$-fold Segal spaces as higher categories.
-This is not at all exhaustive, and more details can be found in e.g.~\cite{BergnerRezk, Yan}.
+This is not at all exhaustive, and more details can be found in e.g.~\cite{BergnerRezk}.
 We also refer to \cite{Bergner}, especially for their role in the proof of the Cobordism Hypothesis in \cite{Lurie}.

-Symmetric monoidal structures on $(\infty,n)$-categories for $n>1$) are not very much studied in the literature.
-We provide a brief review of these and describe them in two different ways: as $\Gamma$-objects on the one hand and using the Delooping Hypothesis on the other hand.
+Symmetric monoidal structures on $(\infty,n)$-categories \textit{per se} have not been very much studied in the literature for $n>1$ (even though they are particular instances of commutative monoids in $\infty$-categories, which are extensively studied in \cite{LurieHA}).
+We provide a brief review of these in Section \ref{sec monCSSn} and describe them in two different, but equivalent, ways: as $\Gamma$-objects on the one hand and using the Delooping Hypothesis on the other hand.
+A comparison follows from \cite{GepnerHaugseng}.